bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     ]
 ~~~

+### Requesting Resources By Reference {#request-resource-reference}

-Instead of sending an object, a client MAY send a string known to
+Instead of sending an [object describing the requested resource](#resource-request-single),
+a client MAY send a string known to
 the AS or RS representing the access being requested.
 Each string
 SHOULD correspond to a specific expanded object representation at
+the AS.

-the AS. [[ Editor's note: we could describe more about how the
+[[ Editor's note: we could describe more about how the
 expansion would work.
 For example, expand into an object where the
 value of the "type" field is the value of the string.
 Or we could
 leave it open and flexible, since it's really up to the AS/RS to
-interpret. ]] This value is opaque to the client and MAY be any
-valid JSON string, and therefore could include spaces, unicode
-characters, and properly escaped string sequences.
+interpret. ]]

 ~~~
     "resources": [